TURN-KEY MUSIC shows and workshops

 Our workshops are eligible for the ELAN Artists Inspire Grants.

-Contact us to book an experience in your school, classroom or community group!
+Contact us to book an experience in your school, classroom, seniors’ centre or community group!

 The following performances are designed for larger groups of students and can accommodate multiple grades or classes at a time (up to a maximum of 150 audience members).
 Shows can take place in an auditorium, gym or large outdoor space.
 All shows include student participation.